Machine Learning for Retail Sales Forecasting — Feature Engineering

 iv) Categorical Variables encoding: item, store, department, category, state

-In order to emphasize the impact of features engineering, we will not change the model and only look at which features we use.
+To emphasise the impact of feature engineering, we will not change the model and will examine only which features we use.

 Let us split the features used in this notebook into different buckets.